norberello/test/chapter1.md

 `@instructions`
 1. Check the first 6 lines of the dataframe object called `data` using the command `head`
-2. Now display a histogram to see how data inside is spread
+2. Now display a histogram to see how data inside is spread using `hist()`

 `@hint`
 1. use `head()` on `data`